Is there an App that Identifies Plants for Free

 What a free plant identifier app still gets wrong

-- Low-light plant photos can hide leaf veins, flower color, and stem texture.
-The scanner may return a genus, a lookalike, or an unrelated garden plant.
+- Low-light, blurry, or cropped plant photos can hide leaf veins, flower color, and stem texture, so the app may return only a genus or a convincing lookalike.

 - Rare species, hybrids, cultivars, and regional varieties can confuse the identifier.
 A local extension office or botanist may be needed for confident confirmation.